-The OET is the english language test for healthcare professionals to prove the english proficiency to the NMC.
+The OET is the English language test for healthcare professionals to prove the English proficiency to the NMC.
 OET was accepted by the NMC UK in 2017.
-Since then lot of healthcare professionals particularly the nurses have made use of it.
+Since then a lot of healthcare professionals particularly the nurses have made use of it.

-The following would be the requirements if a candidate chooses OET to prove the English proficiency:
+The following would be the requirements if a candidate chooses OET to prove English proficiency:

-If the applicant is unable to fulfill the above requested score in the first attempt, the applicant can opt for a second attempt at the earliest and proceed with NMC registration process.
-If the applicants has missed the required score even in the second attempt he/she may proceed with clubbing the scores.
+If the applicant is unable to fulfill the above-requested score in the first attempt, the applicant can opt for a second attempt at the earliest and proceed with NMC registration process.
+If the applicants have missed the required score even in the second attempt he/she may proceed with clubbing the scores.

 NOTE: From Tuesday 28th January 2020, NMC will accept an OET certificate that confirms you scored a minimum of C+ in writing alongside a minimum of B in reading, listening and speaking.